Aleaume/Udactiy_DataSc_P1/README.md

 - What are the typical prices for airbnb properties ?
 - What are the top criteria linked to pricing your property ? (using ML)

+### Blog

+The project is linked to a blog post, available here:

+YYYY

 ## Installations

 The code is 100% python based, written in different notebooks.